crossplane/crossplane/docs/stacks-guide.md

 For tracking purposes; not for inclusion in the document

 * Remove things that assume you have the Crossplane repo checked out
-* Add a working policy example for GCP
 * Figure out how to move the provider-specific stuff into different docs or have it be a selectable section
 * Interactive docs?